hanshika-773/19AI307_JAVA/Module-02/DAY-1/README.md

 ## RESULT:
-Thus the java program for calculate cube of a number using static method has been executed successfully.
+Thus , To calculate and display the area of a circle using a method is done successfully.